CodeSpace-Edu/codespace-learning-journal/README.md

-# 🚀 The Reflective Developer's Diary 🚀
+# 🚀 The Codespace Learning Journal 🚀

-Welcome to the Reflective Developer's Diary!
+Welcome to the Codespace Learning Journal!
 This is your digital logbook, a personal debugging tool designed to optimize your learning journey and accelerate your growth in the ever-changing world of software development.

 Programming is a craft that demands continuous improvement.
-Just like an athlete analyzes their performance, the Reflective Developer's Diary serves as your 'Game Tape Review' for coding!
+Just like an athlete analyzes their performance, the Codespace Learning Journal serves as your 'Game Tape Review' for coding!
 With a mindset geared towards constant review, reflection, and refinement, you can become a top performer in the tech industry.

 ## 💡 Reflect.
 Plan.
 Do. 💡